 The disadvantage of the service observation method for many purposes is that little control is possible over the detailed characteristics of the system being tested.
 However, this method does afford a global appreciation of how the “equipment” performs in the real environment.

-12 Data analysis
+13 Data analysis

+[Editor’s note: review for required changes ()]

 The results should be reported along with the details of the experimental set-up.
 Clause 12 of [ITU-T P.800.2] describes the minimum information that should accompany MOS values to enable them to be correctly interpreted.

 For each combination of the test variables, the mean opinion score and the standard deviation of the statistical distribution of the assessment grades should be given.
 Some items can be mandatory while others need to be reported whenever possible.
 The method to calculate these statistical values is described in Recommendation ITU-R BT.500.
 [ITU-T P.800.2] provides additional information about mean opinion scores.